Raise your hand if you have ever felt personally hassled by a creative block.

-It’s hard to stay enthusiastic about what your doing all the time so developing some strategies to get you though the block is essential.
+It’s hard to stay enthusiastic about what you’re doing all the time so developing some strategies to get you though a creative block is essential.
 Here are 10 different ways of dealing with creative blocks.

 Talk it through